rage/java-programming/data/part-1/4-variables.md

 <!-- Muuttujien nimet ovat uniikkeja, eikä kahdella muuttujalla saa olla ohjelmassa samaa nimeä.
 Seuraavassa esimerkissä oleva ohjelma on virheellinen, koska ohjelmassa yritetään luoda kahteen kertaan muuttujaa nimeltä `pii`.
 Muuttujan luominen tapahtuu kun muuttuja esitellään ensimmäistä kertaa. -->

 Variable names are unique - no two variables can have the same name.
 The program in the following example is faulty as it attempts to create the variable `pi` twice.
-The variable is created the first time it's declared.
+The variable is created the first time its declared.

 <!-- ```java
 public class Esimerkki {